Geodev122/cogniflow/README.md

 ### For Therapists
 1. Log in with therapist credentials
+2. Complete your professional profile setup
+3. Add clients to your roster
+4. Assign CBT worksheets and assessments
+5. Monitor client progress and engagement

+### For Clients
+1. Log in with client credentials
+2. Complete assigned worksheets and assessments
+3. Engage with therapeutic exercises
+4. Track your progress over time

+## Getting Started

+### First Time Setup
+1. **Register** as either a therapist or client
+2. **Therapists**: Complete the comprehensive onboarding process
+3. **Clients**: Wait for your therapist to add you to their roster
+4. **Begin** your therapeutic journey with evidence-based tools

+### For Therapists
 2. View client roster and progress statistics
 3. Assign new CBT worksheets to clients
 4. Monitor worksheet completion status